Type-Delta/wuwa-editor/README.md

 ### 1. Download the Program

-donload this project as a zip file by clicking on the green `Code` button then `Download ZIP`.
+Download this project as a zip file by clicking on the green `Code` button then `Download ZIP`.

-after downloading, extract the zip file to a folder of your choice.
+After downloading, extract the zip file.

 ### 2. Run Install Script

-inside the extracted folder, double click and run `install.bat` to install the program.
+Inside the extracted folder, double click and run `install.bat` to install the program.

-the script will create a shortcut named "launcher" in this folder, double click on it to run the program.
+The script will create a shortcut named "launcher" in this folder, double click on it to run the program.

 > **Note**: if you change the folder name or location, you *might* have to run the `install.bat` script again. (the launcher will ask you to do so, if it failed to locate the program folder)